Bookbinding Core Skills: Fall Session 2020 Dates to be Announced

-Participants will assemble their own punching cradle and complete three soft cover books: two single-signature and one double signature.
+Participants complete three softcover books: two single-signature and one double signature.

 Instructor: Jane Freeman

 Class 2 employs the portfolio structure to build skills of board cutting, working with cover materials, and using adhesives.
-Using book board, book cloth, and decorative paper, participants will make a 10 x 12 portfolio with tie closure.
+Using book board, decorative paper, text paper, and book cloth, participants will make a small accordion book and a 10 x 12 portfolio with tie closure.
 Participants will then adapt the basic portfolio structure and size to make either a single signature journal or a notepad holder.
 Working through the portfolio’s complexity prepares participants for case binding in Classes 3 and 4.